rjreed/sketchdb/README.md

 # sketchdb

 ### About
-This is a small file/directory based CRUD app for Node JS that provides some basic database functionality for storing key-value pairs.
+This is a small file/directory based app for Node JS that provides some basic database functionality for storing key-value pairs in table/row/entry format as .json files.

 The purpose of this library is to provide a simple database-like storage system for things like small personal projects.
 It is written to be easy to setup and use.